IMAGINE HOW IT WOULD FEEL TO…

 c) Are you satisfied with your appearance, weight, and energy levels?

-4. Career and Wealth
+4. business and career

 Your career includes anything related to your career, including your ambitions, education, as well as your wealth, money, your attitude towards money and saving.
 Anything related to career and finances is associated with this element.
 This is a big element of life, and it can impact so many areas of the wheel.